dCache/dcache/docs/TheBook/intouch.md

 USE OF THE SSH ADMIN INTERFACE BY SCRIPTS
 -----------------------------------------

-The `ssh` admin interface can be used non-interactively by scripts.
-For this the dCache-internal ssh server uses public/private key pairs.

-The file **/etc/dcache/authorized_keys** contains one line per user.
-The file has the same format as** ~/.ssh/authorized_keys** which is used by `sshd`.
-The keys in **/etc/dcache/authorized_keys** have to be of type RSA1 as dCache only supports SSH protocol 1.
-Such a key is generated with

-       [user] $ ssh-keygen -t rsa1 -C 'SSH1 key of <user>'
-      Generating public/private rsa1 key pair.
-      Enter file in which to save the key (/home/<user>/.ssh/identity):
-      Enter passphrase (empty for no passphrase):
-      Enter same passphrase again:
-      Your identification has been saved in /home/<user>/.ssh/identity.
-      Your public key has been saved in /home/<user>/.ssh/identity.pub.
-      The key fingerprint is:
-      c1:95:03:6a:66:21:3c:f3:ee:1b:8d:cb:46:f4:29:6a SSH1 key of <user>

-The passphrase is used to encrypt the private key (now stored in **/home/<user>/.ssh/identity**).
-If you do not want to enter the passphrase every time the private key is used, you can use ssh-add to add it to a running ssh-agent.
-If no agent is running start it with

-    [user] $ if [ -S $SSH_AUTH_SOCK ] ; then echo "Already running" ; else eval `ssh-agent` ; fi

-and add the key to it with

-    [user] $ ssh-add
-    Enter passphrase for SSH1 key of <user>:
-    Identity added: /home/<user>/.ssh/identity (SSH1 key of <user>)

-Now, insert the public key ~/.ssh/identity.pub as a separate line into /etc/dcache/authorized_keys.
-The comment field in this line “SSH1 key of <user>” has to be changed to the dCache user name.
-An example file is:

-    1024 35 141939124(... many more numbers ...)15331 admin

-Using ssh-add -L >> **/etc/dcache/authorized_keys** will not work, because the line added is not correct.
-The key manager within dCache will read this file every minute.

-Now, the `ssh` program should not ask for a password anymore.
-This is still quite secure, since the unencrypted private key is only held in the memory of the `ssh-agent`.
-It can be removed from it with

-    [user] $ ssh-add -d
-    Identity removed: /home/<user>/.ssh/identity (RSA1 key of <user>)

 In scripts, one can use a “Here Document” to list the commands, or supply them to `ssh` as standard-input (stdin).
 The following demonstrates using a Here Document: